Spacebars

 Additionally, #let is capable of unwrapping Promise objects.
 That is, if any of the bindings is to one, the bound value won’t be a Promise, but the resolved value instead.
 Both pending and rejected states will result in undefined.

-Async states
+Async States

 There are three global helpers used to query the state of the bound Promises: